xiayu3333/reader4magicdraw/README.md

 ![Quick Start](/assets/menu.png "Quick Start")

 ## Supported Text Files
-Plain text files (such as .txt/.log/.md) in UTF-8 encoding is supported.
+Plain text files (such as .txt/.log/.md) is supported.
-Non plain text files (such as .doc/.xml/.pdf) or plain text files in other encodings than UTF-8 are NOT supported.
+Non plain text files (such as .doc/.xml/.pdf)  are NOT supported.

+If you find some character encodings are not supported, please report to developer.

 ## Release
-v1.0 - 14 November 2022
+v1.0 - 24 November 2022